Yeosu: Local specialities

 Gejang, or marinated raw crab is a representative speciality of Yeosu and a traditional Jeolla cuisine dish.

-Dolsan 'gat kimchi' is also a specialty of Yeosu.

-Population

-Yeosu has a population of 282,946 as of May 2019.
+Yeosu is known for its Gat-kimchi, which is made from mustard greens, that was developed in the Yeosu town Dolsan.

 Climate

 Yeosu has a humid subtropical climate (Köppen: Cwa) with very warm summers and cold winters.
 Rainfall is much heavier in the summer, with June to August recording over 200 mm of rainfall per month.
 The highest temperature ever recorded is 37.1 C on 20 July 1994 while the lowest temperature ever recorded is -12.6 C on 16 February 1977.